TSR0705/FCFS-SCHEDULING-SIMULATOR/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.#   F C F S - S C H E D U L I N G - S I M U L A T O R  
+This project is licensed under the MIT License - see the LICENSE file for details.
- 